List of one-hit wonders on the UK Albums Chart: Number one albums: One-week wonders

 When The Guinness Book of British Hit Albums was last published in the 1990s, the list of 'number one albums with the fewest weeks on the chart' was based on the Top 75, with the shortest chart stay for a number one album being 5 weeks with acts such as Little Angels (with their 1993 album Jam), topping the list.
 In 2021, a never-to-be-beaten record was set with a number of albums debuting at the top and exiting the Top 75 the next week.
+In 2023, The Lottery Winners became the first artist to have a number 1 album go from #1 to outside the top 200.

 The following is an update to the original 'number one albums with the fewest weeks on the chart' list but only lists those number one hit albums with one week in the Top 75 (as per The Guinness Book of British Hit Albums data):